googleinterns/smart-content-summary/classifier/README.md

 with the negative samples from the CoLA dataset.

-To mix the training datasets with other synthetic negative samples to achieve a desirable negative sample ratio, you can use
+To mix the training datasets with other synthetic negative samples to achieve a desirable negative sample ratio, you can run
 ```
 python mixing_in_negative_samples.py path/to/synthetic/negative/sample/file \
                                      path/to/training/data/file \